Competition Guide

 - Runner poses a danger to himself and/or others.

-- Runner's equipment or clothing is not appropriate for the conditions or he does not have the specified safety equipment.
+- Runner's equipment or clothing is not appropriate for the conditions or he does not have the mandatory safety equipment.

 - Runner does not follow the rules of the race.

-It is absolutely mandatory to notify a race official if a competitor has to stop the race.
+It is absolutely mandatory to notify a race official if a competitor has to leave the race.
 If you have a mobile phone, call the race director (phone number on the race number), otherwise ask the nearest official to call the race director.
-This is extremely important so that rescue services are not called out unnecessarily.
+This is extremely important so that rescue services are not dispached unnecessarily.

-at the Súlu parking lot, Lamba and in the center of Akureyri.
+at the Súlubílastæði aid station, Lambi and in the city center of Akureyri.

 Timing